cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 * On Linux under /opt/cfy/cloudify-manager-blueprints
 * On Windows under c:\Program Files (x86)\Cloudify\cloudify-manager-blueprints-commercial

-If you didn't install using premade packages, download and extract the [cloudify-manager-blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints/archive/3.3.1.tar.gz) repository from GitHub.
+If you didn't install using premade packages, download and extract the [cloudify-manager-blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints/archive/3.3.1.zip) repository from GitHub.

+For Windows, download and extract the archive.

+For Linux or OSX:

 {{< gsHighlight  bash  >}}
 $ mkdir -p ~/cloudify-manager